 With a climbing fatality rate of 32% up until 2012, Annapurna has become one of the most feared peaks in the world.
 In recent years, this has improved to around 20%, but it’s still not for the faint-hearted.

-Maurice Herzog made Annapurna the first eight-thousander to be successfully scaled back in 1950, and since then, a further 364 people have made it to the summit.
+Maurice Herzog made Annapurna the first eight-thousander to be successfully scaled in 1950, and since then, a further 364 people have made it to the summit.
 72 people have died trying, making Annapurna one of the world’s most deadly mountains statistically.
-The routes up are highly prone to avalanches and unpredictable storms, and contain some of the steepest and most challenging climbing sections you’ll find anywhere on earth.
+The routes up are highly prone to avalanches and unpredictable storms and contain some of the steepest and most challenging climbing sections you’ll find anywhere on earth.
 Sitting in the Annapurna Range, to which it gives its name, most visitors choose to admire it from afar and enjoy the beautiful landscapes surrounding it.

 You can get up close and personal with Annapurna by taking on the Annapurna Base Camp trek with Royal Mountain Travel.